 Most developers are aware of the fact that following the grant of planning there is a “Judicial Review Period” where, in most conditional contracts, there ought to be reference to either a six week or three-month period judicial review period to protect a developer from having to complete on a site and then face the risk that the planning consent is susceptible to challenge from a third party.

 From experience, we all appreciate that obtaining planning consent is fraught with difficulties not least the overcoming of local objections.
 The grant of the consent however is not always the end of those objections if Judicial Review of the decision is sought.

-There have been many cases to try and determine who is entitled to bring a Judicial Review claim and it has been established law that is must be somebody who
+There have been many cases to try and determine who is entitled to bring a Judicial Review claim and it has been established rule of law that is must be somebody who

 • Is not a mere busybody interfering in things that do not concern them;